Cvikli/AISH.jl/README.md

 # Update the SYSTEM_PROMPT AS THE FILES CHANGE

 # DIFF view!!
 VERY narrow version... so literally the characters those changes...
 Also using colors.
+COMPARE!!

+# print the output after the run bash commands.

+# LIVE modification...
+So it could even eval the running function....
+THIS IS ONLY GOOD IF WE WANT TO DEVELOP ITSELF...
+BUT nice feature... :D

+# What should I know about this solution...

+# Handle server overloaded which is 529 Unknown Code

+# READLINE repair like you did before with REPL!